influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 > You can then set up [multiple organizations](https://docs.influxdata.com/chronograf/latest/administration/managing-organizations/)
 > and [users](https://docs.influxdata.com/chronograf/latest/administration/managing-influxdb-users/).

-Configure Chronograf to use an OAuth 2.0 provider and JWT (JSON Web Token) token to authenticate users and and enable role-based access controls.
+Configure Chronograf to use an OAuth 2.0 provider and JWT (JSON Web Token) to authenticate users and enable role-based access controls.

 (For more details on OAuth and JWT, see [RFC 6749](https://tools.ietf.org/html/rfc6749) and [RFC 7519](https://tools.ietf.org/html/rfc7519).)

 ### Generate a Token Secret

-To configure any of the supported OAuth 2.0 providers to work with Chronograf, you must also configure the `TOKEN_SECRET` environment variable (or command line option), which is used for generating and validating JWT tokens.
+To configure any of the supported OAuth 2.0 providers to work with Chronograf, you must configure the `TOKEN_SECRET` environment variable (or command line option), which is used for generating and validating JWT tokens.
 Chronograf will use this secret to generate the JWT Signature for all access tokens.
 Set this value to a secure, arbitrary string.